 Australia and New Zealand are natural allies with a strong trans-Tasman sense of family.
 Migration, trade and defence ties, keen competition on the sporting field, and strong people-to-people links have helped shape a close and co-operative relationship.
 Hundreds of thousands of Australians and New Zealanders cross the Tasman each year as tourists, for business purposes, or to visit family members.
-It is estimated that around 650,000 New Zealand citizens live in Australia (close to 15 per cent of New Zealand’s population), while there are around 65,000 Australians in New Zealand.
+It is estimated that around 650,000 New Zealand citizens live in Australia (close to 15 per cent of New Zealand’s population), while there are around 70,000 Australians in New Zealand.
 Freedom of travel is facilitated through the Trans-Tasman Travel Arrangements (TTTA) of 1973, which allow Australians and New Zealanders to visit, live and work in either country without restrictions.
-For more information on the TTTA, see the Department of Immigration and Border Protection website.
-Information on access to benefits can be found at the Department of Human Services.
+For more information on the TTTA, see New Zealand citizens.
+Information on access to benefits can be found at New Zealand citizens claiming payments in Australia.

 While New Zealand chose not to join the Australian federation in 1901, it maintains close political contact.
-At a government-to-government level, Australia's relationship with New Zealand is the closest and most comprehensive of all its bilateral relationships.
-Prime Ministers hold annual formal talks and Foreign, Trade and Defence Ministers meet regularly.
-New Zealand Ministers and government officials participate with their Australian federal and state counterparts in relevant COAG Council meetings, which span the domestic policy agenda and support the Council of Australian Governments (COAG).
+At a government-to-government level, Australia's relationship with New Zealand is the closest and most comprehensive of all our bilateral relationships.
+Prime ministers hold annual formal talks and foreign, trade and defence ministers meet regularly.
+New Zealand ministers and government officials participate with their Australian federal and state counterparts in relevant meetings of the Council of Australian Governments.

 With the introduction of MMP the opportunity for minor parties to gain parliamentary representation increased.
 As a result, coalition and minority governments have become commonplace.
 A referendum on the electoral system held at the 2011 general election returned a solid 58 per cent endorsement of the MMP system.

-Following a comprehensive reform program that began in the mid-80s, the New Zealand economy is now largely deregulated, and more internationally competitive.
-The production base has diversified to include a range of elaborately transformed manufactures, while maintaining a large agriculture sector, which accounts for over 60 per cent of exports.
-Services account for around 63 per cent of New Zealand's real Gross Domestic Product (GDP), while manufacturing accounts for 16.5 per cent.
-In 2016, New Zealand's main merchandise export markets were China (20.3 per cent), Australia (17.1 per cent), and the United States (10.7 per cent).
-New Zealand's main sources of merchandise imports were China (19.9 per cent), the EU (17.7 per cent) and Australia (12.3 per cent).
-New Zealand's GDP estimated growth was 4.0 per cent in 2016 and is estimated to fall to 3.1 per cent in 2017.
+Following a comprehensive reform program that began in the mid-1980s, the New Zealand economy is now largely deregulated, and more internationally competitive.
+The production base has diversified to include a range of elaborately transformed manufactures, while maintaining a large agriculture sector, which accounts for over 60 per cent of exports but 7.5 per cent of real Gross Domestic Product (GDP).
+Services account for around 65 per cent of New Zealand's GDP, while manufacturing accounts for 11 per cent.
+In 2018, New Zealand's main merchandise export markets were China (24.2 per cent), Australia (15.9 per cent), the United States (9.6 per cent) and Japan (6.1 per cent).
+New Zealand's main sources of merchandise imports were China (19.8 per cent), Australia (11.5 per cent), the United States (10.1per cent) and Japan (6.1) per cent.
+New Zealand's GDP grew by 3.0 per cent in 2018 and is estimated to grow by 2.5 per cent in 2018.

 Bilateral economic and trade relationship

 The economic and trade relationship between Australia and New Zealand is shaped by the Australia New Zealand Closer Economic Relations Trade Agreement (CER or ANZCERTA), which came into effect on 1 January 1983.
 ANZCERTA is one of the world's most open and successful free trade agreements.
 Two-way trans-Tasman merchandise trade has increased at an average annual rate of around eight per cent following its adoption.
-New Zealand is Australia's sixth largest goods trading partner, ninth largest source of foreign investment and third most important destination for Australian investment abroad.
-For detailed information on ANZCERTA see About ANZCERTA.
-For information on Rules of Origin under ANZCERTA, see CER Article 3 – Rule of Origin.
+For detailed information see Australia-New Zealand Closer Economic Relations Trade Agreement.